Indian Singaporeans

-Definitions of Indian Singaporeans
+Definition of Indian Singaporeans

-The Singapore Department of Statistics defines Indians as a race (or ethnic group), comprising "persons of Indian, Pakistani, Bangladeshi or Sri Lankan origin such as Telugus, Tamils, Malayalis, Punjabis, Bengalis, Sinhalese etc."
+The Singapore Department of Statistics broadly defines "Indian" as a "race" or "ethnic group", comprising "persons of Indian, Pakistani, Bangladeshi or Sri Lankan origin such as Tamils, Telugus, Malayalis, Punjabis, Bengalis and Sinhalese, etc."

-Indians 'in Singapore' may be further defined in terms of nationality and residency status.
-Most ethnic Indians are Singapore citizens, known in local parlance as 'Singaporean Indians', or 'local Indians'.
-They are usually the locally-born and nativised second, third, fourth or even fifth generation descendants of settlers from the Indian subcontinent.
-In addition, there are many ethnic Indian immigrant workers in Singapore.
-Citizens of the Republic of India are called 'Indian nationals', or even 'Indian Indians'.
-Foreign Indians may be distinguished in terms of residency status.
+In Singapore, the Indian population can be defined by nationality and residency status.
+Most ethnic Indians are Singaporeans or permanent residents, commonly referred to as "Indian Singaporean" or "local Indians".
+They range from second to fifth generation descendants of migrants from South Asia, many of whom retain minimal or negligible connections to the region and consider its contemporary nations as foreign.
+Foreign citizens of the Republic of India are generally termed "Indian nationals" or informally "Indian Indians".
+Foreign Indians can also be differentiated by their residency status.
+For instance, a significant proportion are ethnic South Asian immigrant workers in Singapore.

-Well educated professionals or entrepreneurs with a high earning capacity are granted renewable Employment Passes.
-These entitle the holder's spouse, children and parents to Dependents Passes.
-Students may enter on Students Passes.
-Pass holders may apply for Permanent Residence, which lets them live in Singapore on a long term-basis.
-As part of Singaporean nationality law, they are also eligible to apply for Singapore Citizenship.
-In contrast, unskilled foreign workers enter Singapore with Work Permits.
-They are rarely allowed to stay in Singapore for more than two years and are never allowed to bring dependents with them.
-Nor are they eligible to apply for either Permanent Residence or Citizenship.

-Demographic statistics are generally restricted to 'Singapore residents', defined as both Singapore citizens and Permanent Residents.
+Demographic statistics are generally restricted to "Singapore residents", defined as both Singaporean citizens and permanent residents.
 Many of the statistics about Indians in Singapore in this article are restricted to this group.
 Scholars have noted "(o)fficial figures for workers on temporary contracts are difficult to obtain because the Ministry of Manpower in Singapore considers the information sensitive."
 Consequently, there is limited information about short-term or 'non-resident' Indians in Singapore.
 Note that use of the term 'non-resident' Indian should not be confused with the concept of the Non Resident Indian or NRI, which the government of the Republic of India uses to describe its citizens living abroad.
 In Singapore, an NRI may be statistically non-resident (in the case of work permit or pass holders) or he/she may be considered a Singapore resident (in the case of permanent residents).